 Make sure to update your PrusaSlicer configs if you are upgrading this script from a version older than 0.6.
 The configs and start G-code were switched to relative E coordinates between version 0.5 and 0.6.
 The script will refuse to work with the old G-code.

-Just as with my config bundle, this script only supports PrusaSlicer, although it is likely to work with the regular Slic3r as well, but there are no guarantees for that whatsoever.
+Just as with my config bundle, this script only supports PrusaSlicer, although it is likely to work with the regular Slic3r as well, but there are no guarantees for that whatsoever and I offer no support for it.

 The script is hosted as a GitHub project ‘DualstrusionPostproc’.
 The main reason why I put this on GitHub is to make it easier for anyone with programming skills to contribute to it.
 For instance it would be nice to make the script compatible with other slicing programs.
 I know, it is written in Perl and not some fancy new hipster language, but if you look in the source code you'll see that I believe it is possible to write readable and maintainable Perl code.